-Hegel believes that really is thumos the driving force of history.
+Hegel believes that really thumos is the driving force of history.
 The master-slave dialectic is all about a struggle to the death over honor, which is the thumotic part of the soul.

-One of the things that I’ve been working on just recently is a review of Peter Sloterdijk’s book Rage and Time, because I found out that actually one of the strategists for Alternative für Deutschland is a student of his and in Rage and Time Sloterdijk is arguing for the inadequacy of modern liberalism, and I would also say Marxism too, and psychoanalysis to understand the distinctly political emotions and passions which are connected with thumos.
-This fellow, whose name escapes me now, the Sloterdijk student, basically has come up with an argument for German nationalism that’s very, very simple and bypasses all of the events from 1933 to 1945.
+One of the things that I’ve been working on just recently is a review of Peter Sloterdijk’s book Rage and Time, because I found out that actually one of the strategists for Alternative für Deutschland is a student of his, and in Rage and Time Sloterdijk is arguing for the inadequacy of modern liberalism, and I would also say Marxism too, and psychoanalysis to understand the distinctly political emotions and passions which are connected with thumos.
+This fellow, whose name escapes me now [Marc Jongen], the Sloterdijk student, basically has come up with an argument for German nationalism that’s very, very simple and bypasses all of the events from 1933 to 1945.

 He simply says, “Look, it’s natural, normal, and right for people to love their own, to have a love of one’s own, a preference for people who are closer to them over strangers.”
 And that’s really the basis for ethnic nationalism.
 I think it’s a very powerful argument, actually.

-If you look at Carl Schmitt’s The Concept of the Political, really the sort of hidden assumption there is the power of thumos, because he says there will never be a global polity.
+If you look at Carl Schmitt’s The Concept of the Political, really the hidden assumption there is the power of thumos, because he says there will never be a global polity.
 Politics is always plural for him.
 What does that mean?
 It means that inherent in the political is a particularizing force that always will posit an “us vs. them.”

 GJ: And that, I think, is a dimension that for me really opened up the book of history.
 I don’t think that people really understand history by looking back at it from materialist lenses.
 I think that most of the cultural realm is based on an economy of, if you will, thumos rather than desire.
 Human beings are articulating their distinctness as a species by creating artificial worlds that are not governed by the economy of desire.

-And so, I look at someone like Bataille in his sort of Nietzsche-influenced writings about culture as having something essential that he’s saying that fits in with the sort of Hegelian and Platonic notion of thumos, because we create culture precisely by negating materialism.
+And so, I look at someone like Bataille in his Nietzsche-influenced writings about culture as having something essential that he’s saying that fits in with the Hegelian and Platonic notion of thumos, because we create culture precisely by negating materialism.
 We raise ourselves above the realm of necessity by creating luxury.
 And so I think that history has to be understood not through materialism but primarily as a negation of materialism, which creates this realm of culture.